 Purpose To improve air and atmospheric quality through the implementation of air quality management legislation, policies and systems at provincial level.
-Support air quality management efforts at local, Tarpood national and international levels.
+Support air quality management efforts at local, national and international levels. --------- --

-Indicator title 4.2-01.1 Number of passive ambient air quality monitoring stations( networks) Short definition It counts the number of monitors eg (passive/continuous) used throughout the province to monitor chemical levels in ambient air.
+Indicator title 4.2-01.1 Number of passive ambient air quality monitoring stations Short definition It counts the number of stations eg (passive) used throughout the province to monitor chemical levels in ambient air.
 Purpose/importance It indicates areas that could potentially be 'hot spots' in the province as per table 24 of the National Air Quality Framework.
-Source/collection of data Record of passive and continuous monitoring reports Method of calculation Count every monitor for which passive and continuous monitoring reports on the samples taken were received in the reporting period.
-Data limitations The reliability of the data depends on the quality of data recovery and analysis Type of indicator Input Calculation type Non-cumulative Reporting cycle Annually New indicator No Desired performance If the target is not met, it could indicate that repairs are not taking place as needed due to availability of relevant materials and/or budget.
-Or it could mean monitors were damaged & vandalised by the public
+Source/collection of data Record of passive monitoring reports Method of calculation Count every station for which passive monitoring was conducted Data limitations The reliability of the data depends on the quality of data recovery and analysis Type of indicator Input Calculation type Non-cumulative Reporting cycle Annually New indicator No

+Desired performance If the target is not met, it could indicate that repairs are not taking place as needed due to availability of relevant materials and/or budget.
+Or it could mean monitors were damaged & vandalised by the public Indicator responsibility Sub-Programme Manager